 Residency is based on the student's permanent address at the time of registration.
-Jackson County resident: A student whose permanent address is within the boundaries of Jackson County.
-The Board of Trustees also extends the Jackson tuition rate to:
+A Jackson County resident is defined as student whose permanent address is within the boundaries of Jackson County.
+Jackson County rates are also given to:

 - Students whose Jackson County employers are paying tuition and fees. - Students who own property in Jackson County but keep their permanent address elsewhere.